BananaAcid/imapbox/README.md

 Parameter       | Description
 ----------------|----------------------
-host            | IMAP server hostname username        | Login id for the IMAP server. password        | (optional) The password will be saved in cleartext, for security reasons, you have to run the imapbox script in userspace and set `chmod 700` on your `~/.config/mailbox/config.cfg` file.
+host            | (required) IMAP server hostname username        | (required) Login id for the IMAP server. password        | (required) The password will be saved in cleartext, for security reasons, you have to run the imapbox script in userspace and set `chmod 700` on your `~/.config/mailbox/config.cfg` file.
 The user will prompted for a password if this parameter is missing. remote_folder   | (optional) IMAP folder name (multiple folder name is not supported for the moment).
 Default value is `INBOX`.
 You can use `__ALL__` to fetch all folders. port            | (optional) Default value is `993`. ssl             | (optional) Default value is `False`.
 Set to `True` to enable SSL